Implications of gauge freedom for nonrelativistic quantum electrodynamics: Subsystem gauge relativity

-The same operator ${\bf \Pi}$ represents different observables $O$ and $O'$ in the two averages, whereas different vectors represent the same physical state ${\cal S}$.
-Of crucial importance is to recognise that both of the above predictions are examples of predictions that satisfy gauge-invariance as defined by Eq.~(\ref{gi}).
-However, they are clearly {\em different} physical predictions even though both are averages of an operator ${\bf \Pi}$, which defines the ``light" quantum subsystem.

-For fixed $\alpha$ the combination ${\bf \Pi}=-{\bf E}_{\rm T}-\alpha {\bf P}_{\rm T}$ is a gauge-invariant observable, but by definition of ${\bf \Pi}$, here $\alpha$ {\em is} the gauge parameter.
-Thus, while it is true that in each gauge ${\bf \Pi}$ represents a physical observable and while it is also true that every observable possesses unique physical predictions that can be calculated in any gauge, it is {\em not} true that the operator ${\bf \Pi}$ represents the {\em same} physical observable in any two different gauges, and naturally: \begin{itemize} \item{Different observables have different predictions.} \end{itemize} The task remains of determining which gauge-invariant predictions are {\em relevant} in which situations.
-As will be discussed throughout the present article, this task is intimately related to the interpretation of virtual particles and processes, and to locality \cite{stokes_ultrastrong_2019}: \begin{itemize} \item{\em gauge-ambiguities arise not because it is unclear how to obtain gauge-invariant predictions, but because it is not always clear which gauge-invariant observables are operationally relevant.
-The gauge-invariance of a prediction is necessary but not sufficient to ensure its operational relevance.} \end{itemize}
+For fixed $\alpha$ the combination ${\bf \Pi}=-{\bf E}_{\rm T}-\alpha {\bf P}_{\rm T}$ is a gauge invariant observable, but by definition of ${\bf \Pi}$, here $\alpha$ {\em is} the gauge parameter.
+Thus, while it is true that in each gauge ${\bf \Pi}$ represents a physical observable and while it is also true that every observable possesses unique physical predictions that can be calculated in any gauge, it is {\em not} true that the operator ${\bf \Pi}$ represents the {\em same} physical observable in any two different gauges, and predictions pertaining to different observables are different; for example, two different observables will not generally possess the same average value.
+As will be discussed throughout the present article, the task of determining which gauge invariant predictions are {\em relevant} in which situations is not necessarily straightforward, because it depends on the interpretation of virtual processes, dressing, and localisation.
+Thus: \cite{stokes_ultrastrong_2021}: \begin{itemize} \item{\em Gauge ambiguities arise not because it is unclear how to obtain gauge invariant predictions, but because it is not always clear which gauge invariant observables are operationally relevant.
+The gauge invariance of a prediction is necessary but not sufficient to ensure its operational relevance.} \end{itemize}